Pan Roasted Pepper Salad makes an easy and delicious side dish to meat, poultry, or fish and can also be enjoyed on its own as a vegetarian dish.

 - Pour the oil into a non stick frying pan and heat to medium high.

-- Add the cut peppers, onions and smashed garlic to the pan.
-Season with salt and pepper and roast for about 7 to 10 minutes while flipping the vegetables occasionally.
+- Add the cut peppers, onions and smashed garlic to the pan and season with salt and pepper.

 - Just before turning off the heat, drizzle the balsamic vinegar over the veggies while stirring to coat all over (for about 1 minute).